dapplegatecp/lpp-client/README.md

 - `lpp-client.tac`: Tracking Area Code (optional)
 - `lpp-client.cell_id`: Cell ID (optional)
 - `lpp-client.imsi`: International Mobile Subscriber Identity (optional)
+- `lpp-client.mdn`: Mobile Directory Number, used instead of IMSI if specified (optional)
+- `lpp-client.msisdn`: Alternative way to specify MDN, used instead of IMSI if specified (optional)
+- `lpp-client.nr`: Typically automatic but can explicitly be set to true if using NR (New Radio/5G) cell (optional)
+- `lpp-client.device`: Specify the modem device to use (optional, default is the primary WAN device)

 Alternatively, you can specify these configuration parameters using environment variables with the LPP_CLIENT_ prefix, e.g. LPP_CLIENT_HOST.